ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

 interactions between programs and data; and use computation to inspect and manipulate media like data, images, and sounds.

-We will explore these topics interactively in lecure, you will implement programs to practice your programming skills, and you will reflect on this learning through your own program designs.
+We will explore these topics interactively in lecture, you will implement programs to practice your programming skills, and you will reflect on this learning through your own program designs.